embire2/discordsupport/README.md

 1. Commands go in `src/commands/[category]/`
 2. Buttons go in `src/interactions/buttons/`
 3. Follow the existing pattern for consistency
+4. Install new dependencies with `npm install package-name`

 ### Updating the Bot
 ```bash